 - The video for "Breathless" by Nick Cave & The Bad Seeds has cartoon foxes, rabbits, and other animals running around.

-- The video for Peter Gabriel's "Sledgehammer" has Gabriel next to stop-motion characters.
+- The video for Peter Gabriel's "Sledgehammer" from So has Gabriel next to stop-motion characters.
 Blending was actually made more believable by stop-motion animating Peter Gabriel himself as well.

 - The video got A-ha's "Take On Me" featured a pencil-sketch character "drawing" a live-action woman into his life.